JasonJKi/StimulusResponseCorrelation/README.md

 MATLAB package for canonoical correlation analysis for stimulus and brain response

-Execution details, and data description in S2Rdemo.m
+Execution details, and data description in stimulus-response-correlation-analysis-demo.m

 Citation